Jimmy Lydon

 James Joseph Lydon (May 30, 1923 – March 9, 2022) was an American actor and television producer whose career in the entertainment industry began as a teenager during the 1930s.

 Early life

-Lydon was born in Harrington Park, New Jersey on May 30, 1923, the fifth of nine children.
+Lydon was born in Harrington Park, New Jersey, on May 30, 1923, the fifth of nine children.
 His family was of Irish heritage.
 He was raised in Bergenfield, New Jersey.
+He had six brothers and two sisters, and his father was a railroad statistician.
+After eight years at St. John's in Bergenfield, New Jersey, he studied photography at Professional Children's School in New York.

 Career

+Before Lydon tried acting, he worked as a model for the Powers Agency for two years, appearing on magazine covers and in advertisements.

 In 1932, Lydon's father, who was an alcoholic, decided to retire from working.
 This decision forced all of the other family members to seek employment in the depths of the Great Depression.

+Lydon performed in two plays before he performed in his first film, Two Thoroughbreds (1939).